JauntyJJS/jaunty-blogdown/content/blog/2022-03-01-Clean-Lipid_Names-2/index.md

 ## The Plan

-We can split the task in the following steps
+We can split this complex task in the following steps

 -   Find those transition names that ends with \[SIM\], remove the \[SIM\] and return it

 Transition names from here on should only be those that are measuring neutral loss a particular fatty acid chain.

-We now need to do the following steps to clean such transition names.
+We then need to do the following steps to clean such transition names.

 -   Get the acyl class of the transition.